skrivov/agentic-blog-writer-nextjs/README.md

 `next.config.js` - configuration related to Next.js.
 You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.

+## Deployment

+Agentic Blog Writer saves files on server filesystem.
+Apps that perform filesystem writes cannot be deployed on Vercel or Netlify without elaborate workarounds; AWS is the recommended platform for such applications.